ShivanshSrivastava1/Video-Poker/README.md

 Player.java - This is a template for a poker player.
 It includes methods for accessing the player's and and bankroll.

-PokerTest.java - This is the tester with teh main method.
+PokerTest.java - This is the tester with the main method.